 - 1 Habanero (if you don’t like spicy, well then i’m afraid this dish doesn’t suit you)

-Sauté until you see some beautiful color on the veggies, then dump into your blender with some more salt, pepper, a little bit of white vinegar, the juice of 2 limes, and blend until smooth.
+Sauté in neutral oil until you see some beautiful color on the veggies, then dump into your blender with some more salt, pepper, a little bit of white vinegar, the juice of 2 limes, and blend until smooth.

 Serve with chips and top tacos accordingly.